AqwamCreates/DataPredict-Neural/docs/index.md

 # Welcome to Aqwam's DataPredict Neural Library!

-By using or possesing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](TermsAndConditions.md).
+By using or possessing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](TermsAndConditions.md).
 In short:

 * Attribution is required when using this library.